-Every caste in India is recognised by its traditional occupation e.g. Bramins are the temple priests, and Sathriyas are the army-men.
+Every caste in India is recognized by its traditional occupation, e.g. Bramins are the temple priests, and Sathriyas are the army-men.
 Similarly, Thurumbar are the launderers and house servants of Dalits.
 There are over 5000 caste divisions in India.

 “We are not Dalits”, says Kamal, a Thurumbar community leader.
 “We wash their clothes and serve in their homes.
 We are considered untouchable even by them”.

 The struggles Thurumbar encountered were colossal 20 years ago.
-Allegedly it was bad luck to see them during daytime.
-Due to centuries of such dominance, the community lacks access to basic human rights and privileges.
+Allegedly, it was bad luck to see them during the daytime.
+Due to centuries of such dominance, the community lacks access to basic human rights.
 They need to receive exceptional status and special attention from the Government.